Jonnyj777/Student-Depression-Classifier/README.md

 ## Project Overview

-In this project, we aim to use machine learning techniques to accurately predict if a university student is experiencing depression based on a range of available factors.
+This is our final project for CAP4770 Intro to Data Science.
+We aim to use machine learning techniques to accurately predict if a university student is experiencing depression based on a range of available factors.

 Group Project for Data Science course CAP4770 at the University of Florida.